NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 const { buildModule } = require("@nomicfoundation/hardhat-ignition/modules");
 const { time } = require("@nomicfoundation/hardhat-toolbox/network-helpers");

-// We define a module in the test file here, but you can also `require` it. const LockModule = buildModule("LockModule", (m) => {
+const LockModule = buildModule("LockModule", (m) => {
   const lockedAmount = m.getParameter("lockedAmount");
   const unlockTime = m.getParameter("unlockTime");